ikhat/notes/recipes/borscht.md

-Vegetable stock
+# Vegetable stock

+## Ingredients

-1 large yellow onion, rough chopped (skin and all)
+- 1 large yellow onion, rough chopped (skin and all)
-4 large carrots, rough chopped (no need to peel)
+- 4 large carrots, rough chopped (no need to peel)
-4 stalks of celery, rough chopped
+- 4 stalks of celery, rough chopped
-1-2 cups of hearty greens (I used collard greens, but kale would also work; spinach is too soft and would not work), trimmed and rough chopped
+- 1-2 cups of hearty greens (I used collard greens, but kale would also work; spinach is too soft and would not work), trimmed and rough chopped
-4 (or more) cloves of garlic, peeled and smashed
+- 4 (or more) cloves of garlic, peeled and smashed
-1 cup parsley, rough chopped (stems too)
+- 1 cup parsley, rough chopped (stems too)

-3-4 tbsp tomato paste
+- 3-4 tbsp tomato paste
-2-3 tbsp nutritional yeast
+- 2-3 tbsp nutritional yeast

-2-3 dried bay leaves
+- 2-3 dried bay leaves
-1/2 tbsp dry thyme
+- 1/2 tbsp dry thyme
-1/2 tbsp dry rosemary
+- 1/2 tbsp dry rosemary
-handful of black peppercorns, cracked with the side of a chef's knife salt and pepper
+- handful of black peppercorns, cracked with the side of a chef's knife
+- salt and pepper

-10-12 cups of water
+- 10-12 cups of water

+## Preparation

 - Heat a big pot over medium heat, with a bit of olive oil.
 Once the oil is hot, add onions, carrots, celery, and garlic.
 Season well.
 Sweat them until translucent, stirring often.
 	- Towards the end of this, add the dry thyme and rosemary.